Joseph Vogel (executive)

-Joseph Richard Vogel (September 7, 1895 – March 1, 1969) was an American executive best known for his stint at Metro-Goldwyn-Mayer, including a reign as president from 1956–63.
+Joseph Richard Vogel (September 7, 1895 – March 1, 1969) was an American executive best known for his stint at Metro-Goldwyn-Mayer, including a reign as president from 1956 to 1963.

 Biography

 Vogel was born in New York and attended Townsend Harris High School.
 He started working part-time as an usher at the Loew's Palace Theatre in Brownsville, Brooklyn and at age 18 was appointed manager of the Fulton Theatre for Loew's.
 He became the manager of Loew's State Theatre in New York City when it opened in August 1921.
 He worked his way up Loew's Theatres and by 1934 was in charge of all their theatres outside New York.
 In 1939 he became a director of Loew's Inc. and by 1945 became director for all their theatres.

 In 1954 following a government decree separating Loew's production and distribution actives from the exhibition company, Vogel was elected president of Loew's Theatres Inc.